Harriet Hageman vs. Liz Cheney - January 11th, Hour 2

 The law should apply equally regardless of who you are.

-We don't we don't have aristocracy in this country.
+We don't have aristocracy in this country.

-We don't have our politicians are nothing but representatives.
+We don't have, our politicians are nothing but representatives.

 They work for us.